bloomberg/bde-tools/README.md

 [BDE libraries](https://github.com/bloomberg/bde).

-The [tools](https://bloomberg.github.io/bde-tools/intro.html) found in this repository are listed below, and described in details in the [tool's documentation](https://bloomberg.github.io/bde-tools)
+The [tools](https://bloomberg.github.io/bde-tools/intro.html) found in this repository are listed below, and described in detail in the [tool's documentation](https://bloomberg.github.io/bde-tools)

 ####WAF